 I am a qualified psychosynthesis therapist, working in private practice in London Bridge and for the NHS.
 I also assist on training seminars at Psychosynthesis Trust.

 My journey to counselling began in the field of grief and bereavement.
-After having worked for a number of years in palliative care and running bereavement groups, I wrote We Need to Talk About Grief which was published in November 2014.
+After having worked for a number of years in palliative care and running bereavement groups, I wrote Speaking of Death (previously titled We Need to Talk About Grief).

 I then trained in Psychosynthesis psychotherapy, which is a model of therapy that works with the whole person – mind, feelings, body and spirit.
 My holistic and integrative approach to counselling works with people in a way that is most appropriate for them and is not simply trying to mend brokenness, but rather offers a broad perspective on life and includes space for the development of human potential.